itsabgr/itsabgr/readme.md

 Moreover, a DNS proxy and resolver was crafted to integrate into current networks.
 Finally, a cross-platform client library was made in Dart.

+### Decentralized Cryptocurrency

+A Decentralized DAG-based, and UTXO-based cryptocurrency that leverage the best Ideas from other projects.
+I also developed an interpreted scripting language due to implementing human-readble smart contracts.
+It can process transactions near a second with low cost and It's built-in to create new tokens with their parallel and separate chains.

 ## SKILLS